cs675-spring20-projs/lab2/README.md

 	how your code should behave.
 The last step (thinking) is the most important.

-* When you run your code, you may receive many errors like method has wrong number of ins.
-You can ignore all of these as long as your tests pass.
+* When your code finishes, you may receive errors like ``accept
+error: accept tcp 127.0.0.1:1234: use of closed network connection``.
+You can ignore these as the framework intentionally closes the connection to shut down the RPC when everything is finished.

 ## Point Distribution